Ceres: Roman Goddess of Fertility and the Commoners

 Ceres, Fertility, and Politics

-The connection between Ceres and fertility was also a tool within the political system of the Roman empire.
+The connection between Ceres and fertility was also a tool within the political system of the Roman Empire.

-Relation with the Patriarchy
+Relation to the Patriarchy

 Agricultural Fertility and Politics

-By attributing themselves with this asset, they would position themselves as the ones that secured agricultural fertility.
+By attributing themselves to this asset, they would position themselves as the ones that secured agricultural fertility.
 It indicated that they were blessed by the goddess, assuring that every harvest would go well as long as they were in charge.

 Ceres and the Plebs